knoxite/knoxite/README.md

 ```

 ### Cloning a snapshot
-It's easy to clone an existing snapshot, adding files to or updating existing files in it:
+Adds target file or directory to an existing snapshot:

 ```
 $ knoxite -r /tmp/knoxite clone [snapshot ID] $HOME